NFeingold/Virtual-Kubelet-Demonstration/README.md

 **Before doing this demonstration, watch [this video](https://www.youtube.com/watch?v=p-R2mV7Bxuk).** This demostration closely follows the video, which goes into detail and will answer *a lot* of the questions you are likely to have.

-The best thing about everything you are about to learn is that there is *amazing* documentation for all of it over the internet.
+The best thing about everything you are about to learn is that there is *amazing* documentation for all of it.
 If a google search just isn't doing it for you, please refer to the links I have provided.

 ## Requirements